Getting looks but no sales?

 Dropbox is only asking for what they need.
 No username, no security questions, no birth date, no verification code, no re-enter password field, nothing unneeded.

-For Proflowers, they don’t force you to signup before you order.
-If you’re a first time buyer, they’re not interrupting your buying process at all.
+For Crate&Barrel, they don’t force you to signup before you order.
+If you’re a first-time buyer, they’re not interrupting your buying process at all.
 You don’t have to create a new account; you have the option to do that after you make your purchase.
-Proflowers is removing any obstacles to ordering.
+Crate&Barrel is removing any obstacles to ordering.

 Building more concise forms is important.